Ahmosys/hotel-management/README.md

 dotnet test
 ```

+### 🤔 Difficulties encountered
+- **External services**: Implementing external services such as email service and payment gateway was challenging due to the need to integrate with external APIs and services.

+- **Domain services**: Know when it's necessary to use domain services and how to implement them was challenging because it requires a good understanding of the business domain and the separation of concerns.

 ## 🔍 Hindsight and areas for improvement
 - **Logging**: Implement a more robust logging system to track application events and errors (Serilog).